Adroiti/docs-for-code-review-tools/checkstyle-SimplifyBooleanExpression.md

-Pattern: Overly complicated boolean expression
+Pattern: Use of verbose boolean expression

 Issue: -